jonnor/finito/README.md

 Tools

 * Allow dot renderer to output svg/png directly?
-* Add interactive visualization that can show and follow current state of machine, also when machine is "remote", like running on a microcontroller
 * Demonstrate integration of machines spanning microcontroller and web
-* Add a UI for creating state machines visually

 ### Later

+* Add interactive visualization that can show and follow current state of machine, also when machine is "remote", like running on a microcontroller
 * Allow state transitions in microcontroller to be persisted in ROM, read back out and replayed
 * Add support for hierarchical machines
+* Add a UI for creating state machines visually
 * targets: Add support for FPGAs using VHDL/Verilog
-* DSL: Handle more general cases in the the .fsm DSL
 * Add a C++ target, with support methods as state actions and predicates